Hagrama Mohilary

-Hagrama Mohilary (born 1 March 1969) is an Indian politician who has served as the Chief Executive Member of the Bodoland Territorial Council.
-Mohilary was elected as the Chief of Executive Committee of the Bodoland Territorial Council which comprises thirteen other executive members.
-At present, he is the chairperson of the Bodoland People's Front, Mohilary had been the head of Bodoland Territorial Council since its inception in 2003.
+Hagrama Mohilary (born 1 March 1969) is an Indian politician who has served as the first Chief Executive Member of the Bodoland Territorial Council from 2005 to 2020, representing the Deborgaon constituency.
+He is the chairperson of the Bodoland People's Front and had been the head of Bodoland Territorial Council since its inception in 2003.
 He won the third General Assembly Elections 2015 and formed his Government for the third time.
-Mohilary's third term expired on 27 April 2020 and following the postponement of elections scheduled for 4 April 2020 a result of the global coronavirus pandemic, Mohilary was the chief of the Bodo Liberation Tigers (BLT) before joining the mainstream politics in 2003.
+Mohilary was the chief of the Bodo Liberation Tigers (BLT) before joining the mainstream politics in 2003.

-After his party lost in 2020 BTC election and 2021 Assam election, Hagrama went to Nagpur and touched the feet of RSS leader for his party to stay relevant with the Hindutva ideology, caused political strom in Bodoland.

 Early life

-Mohilary was born in a Boro family on 1 March 1969.
+Mohilary was born on 1 March 1969 into a Boro family in the Kokrajhar district of Assam, India.
+He spent his childhood in the Bodoland region, which was marked by longstanding socio-political unrest and demands for ethnic autonomy.
+Growing up amid these tensions deeply influenced his political consciousness and attachment to Bodo identity.

 Career

 History

 Mohilary was the chief of the Bodo Liberation Tigers (BLT) before joining the mainstream politics in 2003.
-Mohilary formed Bodoland People's Front in year 2005 and elected as its first president.
+Mohilary formed Bodoland People's Front in year 2005 and was elected its first president.
 He formed an alliance with NDA, Atal Bihari Vajpayee become instrumental in onboarding Bodoland People's Front in 2003.

 Bodoland Territorial Council

 He played key role in establishment of Bodoland Territorial Council on 10 February 2003 thus fulfilling the Bodo aspirations.
 The Bodoland Territorial Council (BTC), self-governing body is a new name added to the provision of Sixth Schedule to the Constitution of India, in BTAD, Assam.
 Soon after taking over BTC as first Chief Executive Member, Mohilary advocated for quality education in BTC area.
-In 2010,the Bodoland People's Front (BPF) led by Mohilary swept the Bodoland Territorial Council (BTC) polls winning 31 of the 40 seats.
+In 2010, the Bodoland People's Front (BPF) led by Mohilary swept the Bodoland Territorial Council (BTC) polls winning 31 of the 40 seats.
 He said that "I congratulate the people for the victory.
 Our victory has proved people's support to us.
 We will carry on the good work for the development of the region".